PhillHenry/ml_business_process_engineering/hugo/content/blog/successful_project_checklist.md

 Much has been written about *data drift* but there are other more prosaic reasons your data may change over time.
 One scenario I saw was an upstream team stopped updating a huge data set without telling anybody else.
-Slowly but surely the data became unsable.
+Slowly but surely the data became unusable.
 Fortunately, we had a page that gave data quality metrics.
 Unfortunately, the QA team stopped checking it.
 We could have sent automated emails but automated emails often go unread.
-This is a tricky situation and you'll have to establish your own processes to prevent it.
+This is a tricky situation and you'll have to establish your own processes to prevent warnings being ignored.

 * **Documentation**